Hiya! I’m Ally from Brighton.

 I love snowboarding but I’m not that good.
 I’ve been told I’m a little bit crazy but I prefer to call it “happy” and “fun”.
 I love going to the top of things.
 I count steps, I swim in lakes, I love people watching, traveling and chatting to random people.
 I talk a lot and I’m a massive foodie!

-Before I became a wedding photographer, I studies Film & Video Production in Ealing.
+Before I became a wedding photographer, I studied Film & Video Production in Ealing.
 London wasn’t for me so I moved back to Brighton and set up my own little business.
 Before Uni I was cabin crew for Virgin Atlantic.
 BEST.JOB.EVER!
-I saw Paul Weller on a flight once, Freaking love the guy.
-I ended up walking alongside him out the airport, he turned to shake my hand and say thanks.
+I served Paul Weller on a flight once, love the guy.
+I ended up walking alongside him out of the airport, he turned to shake my hand and say thanks.
 I then, for some reason I still can’t explain to this day, tried and do that finger slapping thing school kids do.
 I’ve never done that before so I just looked totally ridiculous.
 But I did get his autograph on a sick bag.
-Win!
+Whoop!

 The most important things for you (aside from the obvious, you know, getting actual married part) are having a good time, getting down to your favourite tunes and putting your creative stamp on the day.
 You want a wedding photographer who you’ll get on with as a friend, who will throw shapes with you on the dancefloor and who takes awesome photos.